 Safe and effective flea and tick prevention is important for keeping you and your furry friends happy and healthy!
 First and foremost, it's important to stay informed of the common ticks located in your region.
 During your visit with a BetterVet veterinarian, discuss preventative measures to help reduce the risk of your dog getting a tickborne disease.
 Medications such as a topical product, oral medication, or the Seresto tick collar may be an option for your dog.

 If your dog spends time outdoors, it's important that you check them daily for ticks.
-Regular checks are a vital part of preventing tickborne diseases and catching tick bites promptly.
+Regular veterinary checks are a vital part of preventing tickborne diseases and catching tick bites promptly.
 If you do find a tick, it is recommended that you remove it quickly.
 Your BetterVet doctor can discuss proper tick removal with you.

 Frequently Asked Questions